-Our look at this protocol will include the wiring, setting of RS232 port settings, protocol format and writing a VB6 program to read information from the PLC.
-I will also point you links to then store this information into a database and share over an intranet/internet.
+Our look at this protocol will include the wiring, setting of RS232 port settings, protocol format, and writing a VB6 program to read information from the PLC.
+I will also point you links to then store this information into a database and share it over an intranet/internet.
 Let’s get started.

-Wiring of the communication ports will depend on the equipment purchased.
-If communicating over 15 meters, it is recommended to switch to RS422 or RS485 connection.
+The wiring of the communication ports will depend on the equipment purchased.
+If communicating over 15 meters, it is recommended to switch to an RS422 or RS485 connection.
 However, I have seen RS232 runs of 50 meters without an issue.
 It will depend on your implementation and electrical noise in the plant.

 The above diagram is the basic communication needed for RS232C.
 Note that the shield of the communication wire is connected only to one side.
 This ensures that any noise induced in the communication is filtered to one end.

 Settings for RS232C communications are set in a number of ways.
 Older Omron C**K PLC was set through a series of dip switches.
-Current Omron SMR1/CPM1 PLC’s are set through data memory locations.
+Current Omron SMR1/CPM1 PLCs are set though data memory locations.

 Note: Most of the time, you need to cycle the power or switch to program/run mode for the setting to be activated.